Mathisnplus1/mathisnplus1.github.io/_pages/experience.md

 5 months<br>
 Apr.
 2024 - present

 I am currently doing a five-month internship at the [Institute of Neuroinformatics](https://www.ini.uzh.ch/en/research/groups/EIS/Research.html) in Zurich as an ETH Zurich student.
 My research focuses on artificial neurogenesis in the context of hardware-constrained continual learning.
 Specifically, my team previously developed a neuromorphic hardware chip called [MOSAIC](https://www.nature.com/articles/s41467-023-44365-x) for in-memory computing.
-I am now investigating the development of a neurogenesis approach to continual learning, which we plan to implement on our MOSAIC architecture.
+I am now investigating the development of a neurogenesis approach to continual learning, which we plan to implement on our MOSAIC chip.

 [[GitHub](https://github.com/Mathisnplus1/Master-Thesis)]